gear-foundation/gear-wiki/docs/developing-contracts/system-signals.md

 If gas has been reserved but no system messages occur during current execution, then this gas returns back from where it was taken.
 The same relates to gas reserved for non-system messages - gas returns back after a defined number of blocks or by program’s command.

 It can be useful for a developer when writing communication between programs.
 Developer can define `my_handle_signal` function and implement some logic there.
-For example, `Program A` sent a message to `Program B`. `Program A` is waiting for a reply from `Program B` but `Porgram B` runs out of gas.
-The current exection will be interrupted, but the system will send a signal to `Program A` and indicates the message identifier during which the execution was interrupted.
+For example, `Program A` sent a message to `Program B`. `Program A` is waiting for a reply from `Program B` but `Program B` runs out of gas.
+The current execution will be interrupted, but the system will send a signal to `Program A` and indicates the message identifier during which the execution was interrupted.
 So, `Program A` sends a message and saves the message identifier:
 ```rust
 exec::system_reserve_gas(2_000_000_000).expect("Error during system gas reservation");